Scotiabank Passport® Visa Infinite* Card review

 How to redeem Scene+ points on the Scotiabank Passport Visa Infinite

 Scene+ points are easily redeemable through the slick and user friendly Scene Plus website.
 They’re great for everything from gift cards to movie tickets and just about everything else, including paying off your credit card.
-And yes, they can be used for travel, either paying down eligible travel purchases made on the card, or used directly through Scotia’s travel partner Expedia, which is a bit more point-efficient, but does limit your options somewhat.
+And yes, they can be used for travel, either paying down eligible travel purchases made on the card, or used directly through Scotiabank’s travel partner Expedia, which is a bit more point-efficient, but does limit your options somewhat.

 Scotiabank Passport Visa Infinite key benefits